 We talk about a three-step model from Harold Jarche: Seek, Sense, Share.

 The “seek” part goes back to your earlier question.
-You need filters.
-You need tools.
-You need algorithms to help you do that more efficiently.
+You need filters, tools, and algorithms to help you do that more efficiently.
 And you need people to help you.
 Teams working together are better at curating content than individuals.

 The “sense” part is vital though.
 That’s where you do more than just share an article.
 You add some value to it.
 Some ways to do that are:

 - Read it.
 This is obvious but people do share things without reading them.
 This is a very bad idea.

 - Say why you are sharing this piece of content.
 You should share it with individuals.
 You shouldn’t broadcast it to your whole network.